Areas of Concentration

 Awards & Accolades

-Mr. Van Praag is listed in, “Who’s Who in American Law,” and has been voted repeatedly by his peers as a New York Super Lawyer, including most recently in 2016.
+Mr. Van Praag is listed in, “Who’s Who in American Law,” and has been voted repeatedly by his peers as a New York Super Lawyer, including each year from 2012-17.
 Mr. Van Praag has repeatedly been named, after research with, “clients and peers,” as being among 400 of the world’s leading Shipping and Maritime lawyers by the publishers of the International Who’s Who of Shipping and Maritime Lawyers 2009-2011.

 Mr. Van Praag has been rated as a preeminent lawyer for more than 30 years by Martindale Hubbell.
 He has been named among the, “Best Lawyers in New York,” by various legal journals, and has been selected by his peers to be included in, “Best Lawyers in America.”